Science

 This study was able to demonstrate that both lens types were able to reduce myopia progression in children and were well tolerated.

-• Although there was no significant difference in lens performance over the study duration, faster progression was seen in younger children wearing the PLARI lens, but not NLARI.
+- Although there was no significant difference in lens performance over the study duration, faster progression was seen in younger children wearing the PLARI lens, but not NLARI.

-• This suggests that the NLARI design could provide efficacy across a range of age groups and may have a stronger effect on younger children who typically progress faster.
+- This suggests that the NLARI design could provide efficacy across a range of age groups and may have a stronger effect on younger children who typically progress faster.
+This is important, where greater efficacy may be achieved for young children with timely intervention.

-• The ‘spatial phase modulation’ with the NLARI design is an exciting new development that may play a key role in myopia control if higher-order aberrations at all distances can reduce progression and could provide us with a different mechanism of myopia control.
+The NLARI and PLARI lenses feature a novel non-coaxial design which employs higher-order, irregular wavefront aberrations.
+The ‘spatial phase modulation’ with the NLARI and PLARI designs are an exciting new development that may play a key role in myopia control, if higher-order aberrations at all distances can reduce progression, and could provide us with a different mechanism.

 What do we still need to learn?